Tehran, An Eclectic Blend of History, Culture and Religion

 The largest minority group comprises ethnic Azerbaijanis while other ethnic groups in the city include the Kurds, Armenians, Georgians, Balochi, Assyrians, Arabs, Jews and Circassians.

-Tehran has a young population, with over half the population being under the age of 27.
+Capital city of Iran has a young population, with over half the population being under the age of 27.
 When the Iranian Revolution took place in 1979, several Tehranis left the country and settled in the US, France, Germany, Canada and Sweden.
 The same thing happened during the Iran-Iraq War from 1980 to 1988.
 During this war, the city became home to a number of migrants from southwest and west of Iran.

 The city also has a small number of Sikhs from India.
 This group is the third generation living in Iran and has its own place of worship known as a Gurudwara.

 Besides its history and culture, the biggest Tehran tourist attraction has to be its cuisine.
-Due to the various influences by different kingdoms and rulers, Tehran is a gastronomic delight.
+Due to the various influences by different kingdoms and rulers, it is a gastronomic delight.
 Of course, you can get international fare here, but why opt for them when you can indulge in authentic Tehrani preparations?

 Be sure to sit down and enjoy some Doogh.
 It will win you over.
 It is made out of sheep milk yogurt and dried mint.
 In the summer heat, this refreshing drink will make your day.
 You can even club with one of Tehran’s famous kebabs.